-First of all you want to give all of your fresh juicy strawberries a bath.
+First of all, you want to give all of your fresh juicy strawberries a bath.

 Don’t let them soak too long, because strawberries actually absorb water.
 They’ll be fine in there in the amount of time it takes us to get them all chopped up for the jam though.

 Cut the tops off and slice them up a bit.

+Like this.
 Now chop some more strawberries and add to the top of that.

-Pour that into your mooshed strawberries.
+Pour that into your mashed strawberries.

 I have no idea who decided this would take place in exactly three minutes.

-Now we are ready to scoop our jam into jars!
+Now we are ready to scoop our jam mixture into jars!
 Almost done!
 See how easy this is?

 Scoop it into jars.